alexenglish/VerusExtras/README.md

 ## getVRSCprice.sh
 Fetches the crurent CoinGecko VRSC price.
 Takes an optional argument for the currency to get the price in, or `list` to get a list of supported currencies.
 Defaults to USD.

+## fetchbootstrap.sh
+Fetch a recent bootstrap file with blockchain data to get up and running quickly on a new install or fix a broken instance without re-syncing the whole chain.

 ## Misc Notes
 If you're working with wallet files, particularly dumps containing plain-text private keys, I highly recommend [tomb](https://www.dyne.org/software/tomb/) for keeping your work safe.